SwissDataScienceCenter/renku/docs/user/firststeps.rst

     :description: First steps with Renga
     :keywords: hello world, first steps, starter, primer

-To try out Renga, you first need a platform to connect to: see the :ref:`setup` for instructions on how to get one running on your own machine in a few minutes.
+To try out Renga, you first need a platform to connect to: see :ref:`setup` for instructions on how to get one running on your own machine in a few minutes.

 Interaction with the platform happens via the python-based command-line-